-To obtain neutral, pull throttle/shift controller or shift lever to the upright position.
-Reverse gates will be in the middle position, directing half of the thrust toward the front of the boat to minimize movement.
+To obtain neutral, pull shifter lever to the upright position.
+Reverse gate will be in the middle position, directing half of the thrust toward the front of the boat to minimize movement.

-When the shifter is in neutral position, the impellers are turning.
+When the shifter is in neutral position, the impeller is turning.